How the Holidays May Impact Your Baby’s Sleep

 • If your baby won’t nap at all in the car, try to drive after the first nap of the day in hopes of starting the day on the right foot and then try a nap when you arrive at your destination.

 • If you are trying to decide whether you should start sleep training now or after the holidays, I do recommend going ahead and getting started.
 In a week’s time, you will have a good handle of how things are going.
 You can always opt for a break, but if things go well, all the better to enjoy the holidays!
-I know a lot of families have time off, so it’s best to use them to the fullest and give your baby the gift of sleep.
+I know a lot of families have time off, so it’s best to use it to the fullest and give your baby the gift of sleep.

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.